FALL FUNDAMENTALS 2024

 CEs must be purchased before the conference begins.
 Your purchase of CEs indicates you’ve read and accepted the requirements below.

-REQUIREMENTS FOR CEU/CE ELIGIBILITY:
+REQUIREMENTS FOR CE ELIGIBILITY:

-• Attend each livestreamed or in-person class in its entirety.
+Attend each live streamed or in-person class in its entirety.
 The conference coordinator will note your attendance.

-• If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the class, except during designated breaks or lunch.
+If livestreamed, enable video and show your name on screen so that you are visible throughout the entirety of the class, except during designated breaks or lunch.

-• Submit a completed evaluation no more than 60 days after the event.
+Submit a completed evaluation no more than 60 days after the event.
 Shortly after the submission of your completed evaluation, you will be emailed a certificate.

 Policies: The Bowen Center does not offer refunds for CEs.
 We do not offer continuing education credit for viewing any recordings.
 It is the sole responsibility of the participant to verify their state’s professional licensure criteria for CE qualifications.